jcricket/gwt-syncproxy/Readme.md

 ## Updates

 Work is currently in progress to support Android to GAE login support using OAuth2 Credentials, specifically the Cross Client Identification.
 See the (in progress) [OAuth 2.0 App Engine Authentication](https://github.com/jcricket/gwt-syncproxy/wiki/OAuth-2.0-App-Engine-Authentication) wiki for details.
+This work should resolve potential issues that may occur with the upcoming Google service shutdown of ClientLogin, which is utilized by GSP.

 # GWT-SyncProxy (GSP)